github/choosealicense.com/README.md

 * `trademark-use` - While this may be implicitly true of all licenses, this license explicitly states that it does NOT grant you any rights in the trademarks or other marks of contributors.
 * `no-liability` - Software is provided without warranty and the software author/license owner cannot be held liable for damages.
-* `no-sublicense` - You may not grant a sublicense to modify and distribute this software to third parties not included in the license.
 * `modifications` - This software may not be modified.
 * `distribution` - You may not distribute this software.
-* `sublicense` - You may not grant a sublicense to modify and distribute this software to third parties not included in the license.

 ## License